stan-buren/stan-buren/README.md

 ---

-I decided to live near Data Lake in a cosy Data Warehouse with a DuckDB, chewing SeaweedFS in it, and Pandas walking beside B-Trees all other the place.
+Come across the Data Lake see a cosy Data Warehouse with a DuckDB, chewing SeaweedFS in it?
+There are Pandas walking beside B-Trees all other the place.

-Hold on my Kafka book, you see the Iseberg here?
+Hold on my Kafka book, you see that giant Iseberg in the niddle of the DataLake?
 Lets Go here to see some Linux penguins, and Polars.

 Lay down, my friend, the sun sets below the horison.
 There will be PySparks soon.